kovidgoyal/calibre/manual/template_lang.rst

 * In a logical context, any non-empty value is ``True``
 * In a logical context, the empty value is ``False``
 * Strings and numbers can be used interchangeably.
 For example, ``10`` and ``'10'`` are the same thing.
-* Comments are lines starting with blanks or tabs then a '#' character.
+* Comments are lines starting with a '#' character, possibly preceded by blanks or tabs.

 **Operator precedence**